BTNSG/plugin-mouseHover/unRequire.markdown

 ## Overview

-When you no longer need to use the "mouseHover" plugin, you can _unrequire_ it by calling _mouseHover.unRequire()_.
+When you no longer need to use the *mouseHover* plugin, you can _unrequire_ it by calling _mouseHover.unRequire()_.
 This function removes the Runtime event listener that is needed by the plugin and sets all the references to the plugin in [package.loaded](https://docs.coronalabs.com/api/library/package/loaded.html) to nil.